tensorflow/tensorflow/tensorflow/g3doc/tutorials/deep_cnn/index.md

 ...
 ```

-The script reports the total loss every 10 steps as well the speed at which
+The script reports the total loss every 10 steps as well as the speed at which
 the last batch of data was processed.
 A few comments:

 * The first batch of data can be inordinately slow (e.g. several minutes) as the